Generalized parking function polytopes: The classical parking function polytope

 \begin{proof} Note that all vertices of $\mathcal{P}(n,n-1)$ given in Definition \ref{def:pp-vertices} map to all vertices of $\PF_n$ by the translation $(x_1, x_2, \ldots, x_n) \mapsto (x_1 +1, x_2 +1, \ldots, x_n+1)$. \end{proof}

 We can now establish the equivalence of several different formulas throughout the literature, as they count the normalized volume of the same polytope.
-Additionally, while \cite{AW} provided the first answer to Stanley's question to find the volume of $\PF_n$ in \cite{Sta}, the following theorem gives the first closed-form answer to Stanley's question.
+Previously, \cite{AW} found a generating function and recursive formula for the volume of $\PF_n$, and \cite{Sto} found a closed-form volume formula which uses an alternating sum (inclusion-exclusion).
+Our new contribution to the following theorem, in part $(iii)$, gives a more simple closed-form volume formula, since it does not contain an alternating sum.

 \begin{theorem} The following are equivalent normalized volume formulas for the classical parking function polytope, where $\nVol(\PF_n) := n!V_n$ denotes the normalized volume: \begin{enumerate}[(i)] \item From \cite{AW}, with $\nVol(\PF_{0})=1$ and $\nVol(\PF_{1})=0$, for $n \geq 2$ we have recursively, \item From \cite{BCC}, for $\mathcal{P}(n,n-1)$, with $\nVol(\PF_{0})=1$ and $\nVol(\PF_{1})=0$, for $n \geq 2$ we have recursively,